slushman/slushman-astro/src/pages/post/how-to-change-the-featured-image-labels.md

 category: ["Code Samples"]
 heroAccount: 'snehachekuri93'
 heroPhotographer: 'Sneha Chekuri'
-description: "See how easy it is to customize the labels for featured images in WordPress."
+description: "Did you know you can customize the terminology around featured images in WordPress?
+Check out how to use filters to change the terms."
 slug: how-to-change-the-featured-image-labels
 ---